-[Interview] Walesa on Polish nationalism: how demons awake
+[Interview] Walesa on Polish nationalism: When demons awake

 Interview

-Walesa on Polish nationalism: how demons awake
+Walesa on Polish nationalism: When demons awake

 Did you expect the change of prime minister in Poland, with Mateusz Morawiecki replacing Beata Szydlo? - and is it really a change?
 Is it for better, for worse, or just a diversion?

-At some point, we discounted democracy and a tragedy happened in Poland.
+At some point, we neglected democracy and a tragedy happened in Poland.
 Irresponsible people have come to power.
 And today I turn to all patriots and friends – help us get rid of those people as soon as possible.

 You talk about 'regaining independence', you go out to the street to protest against the government, and yet according to most recent polls the support for Law and Justice (PiS) reached 50 percent.
 So maybe Poles are in fact satisfied with the situation?
 Why refuse them that?